 Observation was a critical component of translation and collaborative knowledge production, generated and shared by the collective project team (researchers and staff).
 During reflective group discussions, we shared observations about the participants, discussing forms of body language, types of comments, and distinct interactions.
 The richness and authenticity of such observations are dependent on the role of researchers who fit the model of "an engaged practitioner skilled in the art of relationship building, listening, collaborating and acting with others" (Harney et al., 2016, p.
 318).
 Observation by itself does not equate to insider knowledge of individuals' lived experiences and held knowledge (Kaplan-Weinger & Ullman, 2015).
 Throughout the data collection period, we reflected on and learned from the different knowledges of In her final comment in this part of the pantry operations held by food bank staff, pantry personnel, and UGA researchers, all of which shaped our perceptions of behavior by pantry planning teams.
-Researchers and personal interactions to translate the man to not take so much food at once.
+Researchers triangulated observations with interviews havior at first and wanted to signal to the and personal interactions to translate the man to not take so much food at once.
 In lived experience of participants into sharable research findings.